India's IT Landscape — Why Now?

 - RBI/FEMA approval

-The Ministry of Corporate Affairs (MCA) governs company incorporation in India.
-The entire process is online through the MCA21 portal.
-A Private Limited Company can typically be incorporated within 7–15 working days with professional assistance.
+The Ministry of Corporate Affairs (MCA) governs all company incorporations via the MCA21 portal.
+With professional assistance, a Private Limited Company can be incorporated in 7–15 working days.

-A DSC is the electronic equivalent of a handwritten signature, mandatory for all directors for signing MCA filings, ROC returns, and ITR filings.
-IT companies also use DSCs for e-tendering with government departments.
+A DSC is the electronic equivalent of a handwritten signature — mandatory for all directors for signing MCA filings, ROC returns, and ITR filings.

 DSC Requirements